cardamo/play-logback-access/README.md

 To use it, add the dependency:

-> "play.logback.access" %% "play-logback-access" % "0.1"
+> "play.logback.access" %% "play-logback-access" % "0.2"

-(You'll probably have to download and `sbt publishLocal` it first, for now.)
+(You may need to download and `sbt publish-local` it first, for now.)

 ## Integration